Sammy Rogers: Characterisation

 Writers often entrusted Lindsay with dramatic storylines such as car crashes and alcoholism.
 Lindsay told author Geoff Tibballs, in his book Brookside - The First Ten Years, that "Sammy's been through a lot of ups and downs, personally I don't think I could have coped with what she's been through."
 Lindsay was also humbled that producers often rewarded her with the show's biggest stories.
 She concluded that in just one role, she experienced things most other actresses do not experience in their entire careers.
-In July 1996, Lindsay stated "Samilly is wild to play.
+In July 1996, Lindsay stated "Sammy is wild to play.
 She's crazy and I love being dramatic."
 In her later years, Sammy has a more classier look and wears designer clothing.
 Lindsay revealed that she shopped for Sammy's clothes with the help of the Brookside wardrobe department.
 Sammy's clothes were not authentic designer garments and Lindsay purchased them from high street stores.